milkslurpee/CS312/Project7/branch-and-bound-project-report.md

 I spent about 5 hours on core, and just got really stuck.
 I'm not super happy I couldn't get it done, considering Baseline was actually super easy and only took me a couple hours.
 Other than that the project went fine lol.
 I did my project report with Luke my little brother.

+Luke and I largely coded the reduce_matrix function the same.
+We did have some differences.
+Most were trivial, like different methods of copying the matrix, and finding minimum cost edges.
+The only difference that may be nontrivial is that I skipped infinite values when updating the matrix rows and columns, and Luke didn't.
+This doesn't change anything since infinity - anything is still infinity, but mine may run a bit faster since I'm skipping some computations.